Business Insolvency & Restructuring

 In addition to our bankruptcy and restructuring expertise, our bankruptcy litigation team is fully prepared to provide bankruptcy court support and pursue matters through litigation proceedings as circumstances warrant.

-Over the past year, Diamond McCarthy has represented Perry Uniontown Ventures I, LLC, the owner of one of the largest landfills in the United States, in a Chapter 11 proceeding in the Southern District of Alabama.
+Diamond McCarthy represented Perry Uniontown Ventures I, LLC, the owner of one of the largest landfills in the United States, in a Chapter 11 proceeding in the Southern District of Alabama.
 The company’s main asset is a state-of-the-art Subtitle D solid waste disposal facility that disposes of, among other wastes, fly ash generated as a byproduct of the combustion of coal.
 Diamond McCarthy’s team of bankruptcy restructuring and litigation professionals successfully litigated, negotiated and restructured the complex legal, financial and environmental disputes between the debtor, the indenture trustee, the operators and other parties in interests.
 Through these efforts – and against what appeared to be great odds at the commencement of the case – on Dec.
 15, 2010, the debtor’s consensual plan of reorganization was confirmed.

 - Howrey Creditor Can't Target Equity Holders in Class Action